Meberem/LibraryManager-wiki/Using-VsctToXliff-tool-to-convert-between-VSCT-and-XLF.md

 |:-- |:--|
 |--generatexlf | This will create xlf files for all VS locales in the xliff dir, overwriting any existing files!|
 |--generatevsct | This will create vsct files for all VS locales in the same dir as the sourecfile.vsct, overwriting any existing files!|

+We may possibly further customize the tool to allow preservation of the already translated text.

+## Producing XLF files

+Running the tool with ```--generatexlf``` option and pointing to the English VSCT file, we generate the translation XLF files (e.g. VSCommands.ru.xlf).
+Once the generated XLF files are checked in into your project, it's ready to be localized by the loc team.

+## Producing translated VSCT files

+Once the vendors are done translating the XLF files and check them back into the project, the next step is to generate